Exa-Networks/exabgp/README.md

 ExaBGP is self-contained and easy to upgrade/downgrade by:

 * replacing the downloaded release folder, for releases download
-* running `git pull` in the repository folder, for installation using git master
+* running `git pull` in the repository folder, for installation using git main
 * running `pip install -U exabgp`, for pip installations
 * running `apt update; apt upgrade exabgp` for Debian/Ubuntu

 *If you are migrating your application from ExaBGP 3.4 to 4.x please read this [wiki](https://github.com/Exa-Networks/exabgp/wiki/Migration-from-3.4-to-4.0) entry*.

 The configuration file and API format may change from time to time, but every effort is made to make sure backward compatibility is kept.
-However users are encouraged to read the [release note/CHANGELOG](https://raw.github.com/Exa-Networks/exabgp/master/CHANGELOG) and check their setup after upgrade.
+However users are encouraged to read the [release note/CHANGELOG](https://raw.github.com/Exa-Networks/exabgp/main/CHANGELOG) and check their setup after upgrade.

 ## Support